-We are currently commercializing XHANCE for the treatment of chronic rhinosinusitis with nasal polyps and are seeking FDA approval for a follow-on indication of XHANCE for the treatment of chronic rhinosinusitis without nasal polyps.
+We are currently commercializing XHANCE for the treatment of nasal polyps and are seeking FDA approval for a follow-on indication of XHANCE for the treatment of chronic rhinosinusitis.
 NasonexTM is the only other branded drug therapy approved by the FDA for the treatment of nasal polyps.
-Nasonex was marketed by Merck until it removal from the prescription market, but remains available overthe-counter without a prescription for other indications.
+Nasonex was marketed by Merck until it removal from the prescription market, but remains available over-the-counter without a prescription for other indications.
 Generic versions of NasonexTM, mometasone furoate monohydrate, continue to be available by prescription.
-In addition, Beconase AQTM, which is an INS marketed by GlaxoSmithKline, is indicated for the prophylaxis of nasal polyps after surgical resection, while SINUVATM is a commercially available corticosteroid-eluting implant indicated for the treatment of nasal polyps in adult patients who have had ethmoid sinus surgery that can be placed in the ethmoid sinus under endoscopic visualization for up to 90 days.
+In addition, Beconase AQTM, which is an INS marketed by GlaxoSmithKline, is indicated for the prophylaxis of nasal polyps after surgical resection, while SINUVATM is a commercially available corticosteroideluting implant indicated for the treatment of nasal polyps in adult patients who have had ethmoid sinus surgery that can be placed in the ethmoid sinus under endoscopic visualization for up to 90 days.
 We are not aware of any drug product approved for the treatment of chronic rhinosinusitis without nasal polyps (or chronic sinusitis).
 In addition to competition from NasonexTM and Beconase AQTM, we also need to differentiate XHANCE from other products and treatments identified in current clinical practice guidelines for the treatment of chronic rhinosinusitis with and without nasal polyps.
 Such products and treatments include the use of nasal rinses, decongestants, over-the-counter and prescription INS products, oral steroids, antibiotics, and sinus surgery and other procedures, including functional endoscopic sinus surgery, balloon sinus dilation and steroid-releasing sinus implants.
 In addition, several monoclonal antibodies have been approved for the treatment of nasal polyps and are in clinical development for the treatment of chronic rhinosinusitis without nasal polyps.
 In June 2019, the FDA approved DUPIXENTTM (dupilumab) as an add-on maintenance treatment (to an intranasal steroid) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis.
 In November 2020, the FDA approved XOLAIRTM add-on maintenance treatment of nasal polyps in adult patients with inadequate response to nasal corticosteroids.
 In July 2021, the FDA approved NUCALATM add-on maintenance treatment of chronic rhinosinusitis with nasal polyps in adult patients with inadequate response to nasal corticosteroids.
-In addition these monoclonal antibodies or others may be studied as potential treatments for patients with chronic rhinosinusitis without nasal polyps.
-Lyra Therapeutics is developing corticosteroideluting implants as potential treatment for patients with chronic rhinosinusitis.
-In addition, Insmed is studying brensocatib as a potential treatment for chronic rhinosinusitis without nasal polyps by targeting inhibition of Dipeptidyl peptidase-1 (DPP1).
+In addition, these monoclonal antibodies are being, or are expected to be, studied as potential treatments for patients with chronic sinusitis without nasal polyps.
+Lyra Therapeutics is developing corticosteroid-eluting implants as potential treatment for patients with chronic rhinosinusitis.
 If we are unable to achieve significant differentiation for XHANCE against these other products and treatments, including on the basis of efficacy, safety and tolerability profile, reliability, convenience of administration, price and reimbursement, the opportunity for XHANCE to be commercialized successfully would be adversely affected.

-If the market opportunities for XHANCE are smaller than we believe, our revenue potential may be adversely affected, and our business may suffer.
+If the market opportunities for XHANCE are smaller than we believe, our revenue may be adversely affected, and our business may suffer.

 We believe there is a market opportunity for XHANCE consisting of ENT physicians, allergists and high-decile INS-prescribing primary care physicians that we believe treat an estimated 3.5 million U.S. patients with chronic rhinosinusitis, an estimated 1.2 million of whom have chronic rhinosinusitis with nasal polyps.
-If we are able to obtain a follow-on indication of XHANCE for the treatment of chronic rhinosinusitis without nasal polyps, we intend to broaden, through potential collaborations, our reach and target primary care physicians that we believe treat an additional estimated 6.25 million patients with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.
+If we are able to obtain a follow-on indication of XHANCE for the treatment of chronic rhinosinusitis, we intend to broaden, through potential collaborations, our reach and target primary care physicians that we believe treat an additional estimated 6.25 million patients with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.